SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/Analyse_face_data_on_cloud.md

  ```
 - On successful execution, face will get detected and file.json will be created at ***C:\Users\Intel\Desktop\Retail\05-OpenVINO\.***
 ### Lesson Learnt
-Interfacing OpenVINO™ toolkit with cloud and visualizing data on cloud.
+Interfacing Intel® Distribution of OpenVINO™ toolkit with cloud and visualizing data on cloud.